By Andrew R. Rappaport

 My son, fear the Lord and the king; Do not associate with those given to change; For their calamity will rise suddenly, And who knows the ruin those two can bring?
 (NKJV)

 As only the wisest man that ever lived until his time could say it, Solomon not only provides instruction but reasoning.
 First, fear the Lord and then the king or ruling authorities.
-The power of these two verses is the reasoning giving as to who to associate with and who not to associate.
+The power of these two verses is the reasoning given as to whom to associate with and whom not to associate.
 The Lord is unchanging throughout time (Heb.
 13:8), therefore, like a rock, He is unmoved.
 Next is the king.
-Although kings or governments change they are usually stable for a long duration and they are usually, more stable then the fickle masses of people.
+Although kings or governments change they are usually stable for a long duration and they are usually more stable then the fickle masses of people.
 Solomon states not to “associate with those given to change”.
 There are always the masses of fickle people that complain.
 Solomon recognized that and told his son to stay away from those that just cry for change.

 Then the Pharisees went and plotted how they might entangle Him in His talk.
 And they sent to Him their disciples with the Herodians, saying, “Teacher, we know that You are true, and teach the way of God in truth; nor do You care about anyone, for You do not regard the person of men.
 Tell us, therefore, what do You think?
 Is it lawful to pay taxes to Caesar, or not?”
 But Jesus perceived their wickedness, and said, “Why do you test Me, you hypocrites?
 Show Me the tax money.”
 So they brought Him a denarius.
 And He said to them, “Whose image and inscription is this?”
 They said to Him, “Caesar’s.”
 And He said to them, “Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s.”
 (NKJV)